notator/ResidentSynthHostTestSite/README.md

 ### ResidentSynth
 The _ResidentSynth_ is a 16-channel MIDI Output device, written entirely in Javascript, that can be installed and used on any website.
-It uses Web Audio API, but does _not_ require Web MIDI support from the browser since it implements the Web MIDI [_MIDIOutput_ interface](https://www.w3.org/TR/webmidi/#midioutput-interface) itself.
+It uses the Web Audio API, but does _not_ require Web MIDI support from the browser since it implements the Web MIDI [_MIDIOutput_ interface](https://www.w3.org/TR/webmidi/#midioutput-interface) itself.
 In addition to implementing the most common MIDI messages, the _ResidentSynth_ uses some